RhysTyler112/Interactive-Front-End-Development/README.md

 ## Credits

 ### Code
- * [w3schools](https://www.w3schools.com/) CSS section gave inspiration to the design of the website.
+ * [w3schools](https://www.w3schools.com/) was used for inspiration to the design of the website and the tips on my script code.
  * The README template was helpfully provided by [Code Institute (template)](https://github.com/Code-Institute-Solutions/SampleREADME)
  * To help make sure I was committing and pushing my work correctly using [Git Cheat Code](https://education.github.com/git-cheat-sheet-education.pdf)